roidrage/paperplanes/_posts/2012-2-16-fun-with-ruby-block-parameters.md

     blk = ->(_, *tail) {blk.(tail) if tail.size > 0}

 When is this useful?
 Ruby is not a pattern-matching language after all.
-For instance, imaging an API that expects blocks handed to a method call to expect a certain number of arguments.
+For instance, imagine an API that expects blocks handed to a method call to expect a certain number of arguments.
 Ruby gives you warning if the block's arity doesn't match the number it was called with.
 This way you can silently dump parameters you're not interested in while still conforming to the API.

-Okay, I lied to you, this is actually not an operator of sorts, this is a simple variable assignment to variable called `_`.
+Okay, I lied to you, this is actually not an operator of sorts, this is a simple variable assignment to a variable called `_`.
 It's a neat little trick though to make it obvious that you're not interested in a certain parameter.
 Also note that `_` in irb references the value returned by the last expression executed.